KrN-ini-dev/IBM_Coursera_Capstone_Project/README.md

 The file Week3 is about exploring Toronto neighbourhoods.

-The file crimes_cdmx.csv and boroughs_cdmx.geojson are necessary for CDMX's neighbourhoods exploring.
+The file cdmx_crimes.csv and cdmx_boroughs.geojson are necessary for Mexico City (aka CDMX)  neighbourhoods exploring.

 The file Course09_FinalProject is the code of CDMX's neighbourhoods exploring.